-Plenary 1: DIGITAL WORKFLOWS 3 – Creating a DCP and a DCDM – Neeltje van der Heijden, Netherlands The DCP has been a standard for cinema projection ever since 35mm prints declined.
+DIGITAL WORKFLOWS 3 – Creating a DCP and a DCDM – Neeltje van der Heijden.
+The DCP has been a standard for cinema projection ever since 35mm prints declined.
 But how does a DCP really work and what do you need to make one?
-Neeltje van der Heijden goes through the steps of making a DCP and how to fit together all the elements.
+Neeltje goes through the steps of making a DCP and how to fit together all the elements.
 Encryption will be covered as well as handling different playlists and subtitles within a DCP.
 In addition, the main delivery element in today’s world for mastering and archiving will be explained: the DCDM.

-For the next plenary we moved to the animation studio Pannonia that now also houses post facilities including a great music recording studio where Neeltje M. (yes we had two Neeltje’s) & Niko did their plenaries after we got a tour of the amazing building.
+For the next plenary we moved to the animation studio Pannonia that now also houses post facilities including a great music recording studio where Neeltje Mooring (yes we had two Neeltje’s) & Niko presented their plenaries after we got a tour of the amazing building.

-CREATIVE MUSIC SUPERVISION – Neeltje Mooring, Netherlands Clearing music rights, getting recording and publishing rights are the basics to the trade.
+CREATIVE MUSIC SUPERVISION – Neeltje Mooring.
+Clearing music rights, getting recording and publishing rights are the basics to the trade.
 But what else should a good music supervisor do?
 Neeltje Mooring goes through the questions of when to start with the search for the right music for a film, how to find and approach the rights holder and how to negotiate a good deal for all rights related to music.
 In addition, a music supervisor can also give a great deal of creative input to a project.
-At the end of this session we had an Q +A.
+At the end of this session we had an Q + A.